Signal Processor¶

 Signal Processing Gallery for notebooks using common processing functions.

-The simulated spectrum is held in a CSDM [1] object, which supports multi-dimensional scientific datasets (NMR, EPR, FTIR, GC, etc.).
+The simulated spectrum is held in a CSDM [1] instance, which supports multi-dimensional scientific datasets (NMR, EPR, FTIR, GC, etc.).
 For more information, see the csdmpy documentation.

 # Import the signal_processor module